reece-stronge/3RRS-Balancing-Robot/README.md

 ## 🖥️ MATLAB Kinematics Simulation
 Separate functions define the sets of equations to calculate the necessary motor angle for each leg individually based on a desired orientation.
 Desired platform pose is defined as its centre height, tilt magnitude and tilt direction in the main solver script, which calculates the necessary motor angles and plots them in 3D vector space to ensure a physically logical pose.
+This static pose generation was directly translated from MATLAB into the Python environment on the Raspberry Pi in inverse_kinematics.py

 ## ⌨️ Keyboard Manual Control
     keyboard_control.py